scaleflex/shopware-cloudimage-plugin/README.md

   ![](docs/setting.png)

 ## Configuration
-- Activation: Enable/Disable the module
+- Activation: Enable/Disable the module.
+- Standard Mode: Replace image URLs not using any Javascript or Javascript library.
 - Token or CNAME: Please enter your cloudimage token here (eg: abcdefgh), or your complete CNAME (eg. media.company.com) if the configuration is already validated in your Cloudimage Admin.
 - Use origin URL: If enabled, the module will only add query parameters to the image source URL without prefixing it with `{token}.cloudimg.io`.
 - Lazy Load: If enabled, only images close to the current viewpoint will be loaded.